kiwionly2/kubernetes_training/k-labs/lab09/README.md

 kubectl delete -f kubia-deployment-and-service-v1.yaml

 ```
-You can control+c on terminal 2 to stop the while loop
+You can control+c on terminal 2 to stop the while loop and issue exit.

 END